-While the stress test might seem like a bad thing, in fact, it’s a good way to make sure you can really afford the home you want to buy.
+While the stress test is limiting, it also has important benefits like ensuring you can comfortably afford the home you want to buy.
 Even without a mandated stress test, prudent homebuyers leave room in their finances to prepare themselves for fluctuating interest rates, unexpected life events, and inevitable home repair costs.
 Factoring an extra 2% is a good way to do that.

-One interesting detail about the stress test is that credit unions are not currently bound by this requirement.
-Still, Nick Eddy, Bloor West Village branch manager at Meridian Credit Union, an Options For Homes lending partner, considers the new rule a “common sense lending approach.”
+When the stress test was first implemented in January 2018, Nick Eddy, Bloor West Village branch manager at Meridian Credit Union, an Options For Homes lending partner, told us he considered the new rule a “common sense lending approach.”

-He advises clients looking to purchase a home to use the “rule of thumb” of borrowing no more than four times your annual household income for your mortgage.
-So if your household income is $80,000, you’d be looking in the $320,000 range.
+In general, he advises clients looking to purchase a home to use the guiding principle of borrowing no more than four times your annual household income for your mortgage.
+So, if your household income is $80,000, you’d be looking in the $320,000 range.
 He also encourages people to be realistic.
-If the stress test suddenly makes securing a mortgage out of reach then “maybe now isn’t the right time for you to purchase and to keep saving,” says Nick.
+If the stress test suddenly makes securing a mortgage out of reach, then “maybe now isn’t the right time for you to purchase and to keep saving,” Nick said.

 “While we definitely want to help people realize their dream of homeownership, it’s a case of making sure you’re ready for everything that comes along with homeownership, which includes interest rate fluctuations.”

 To make sure you’re ready, Nick recommends these three rock-solid homebuying preparation tips.